Prone Knee Bend Test

 What is the Prone Knee Bend Test?

 For this guide, we will focus on a test for assessing radicular pain in the lumbar region.
-It’s called the Prone Knee Bend Test.
+It's called the Prone Knee Bend Test (sometimes called the femoral nerve stretch test or Reverse Lasègue Test).
 This neurodynamic test was created to determine whether the pinched nerve causing radicular pain is the femoral nerve in the lumbar region.

 Before conducting this physical examination, the examiner must prepare an examination bed.
 The patient lies in a prone position for this test.
-Once the patient is in position, the examiner must place one hand on the posterior thigh and the other on the leg.
+Once the patient is in position, the examiner must place one hand on the patient's lower leg.

 Next, the examiner passively forces the patient's knee into knee flexion and must gently push the knee to the end.
 Once the knee reaches the end of the flex, the examiner must maintain the position for 45 to 60 seconds.
 Throughout this time, the examiner should watch for the reproduction of the patient's symptoms of radicular pain.

-If, for some reason, the knee can’t be flexed completely, an alternate way of performing this neurodynamic test is to flex the knee as far as they can and then perform passive hip extension by raising the knee a bit.
-They also need to maintain this position for 45 to 60 seconds.
+If, for some reason, the knee can't be flexed completely, an alternate way of performing this neurodynamic test is to flex the knee as far as they can and then perform passive hip extension by raising the knee a bit.
+They also need to maintain this position for 45 to 60 seconds, which can be adjusted as this may be too provocative in an active nerve root compression.
 There should be no hip rotation (anterior rotation or otherwise).

 How are the results of this test interpreted?